Whistleblower Haugen says Facebook making online hate worse

 AP Business Writer

-Haugen told U.K. lawmakers how Facebook Groups amplifies online hate, saying algorithms that prioritize engagement take people with mainstream interests and push them to the extremes.
-She said the company could add moderators to prevent groups from being used to spread extremist views.
+Haugen told the committee of United Kingdom lawmakers that Facebook Groups amplifies online hate, saying algorithms that prioritize engagement take people with mainstream interests and push them to the extremes.
+The former Facebook data scientist said the company could add moderators to prevent groups over a certain size from being used to spread extremist views.

 “Unquestionably, it’s making hate worse,” she said.